Roee-87/RISC-Zero-projects/tax-collector-puzzle/zkvm/README.md

 Alternatively, you can enter the admin password and set the puzzle size using the front end: localhost:3000/admin.

-You should see the following output:
+If you started the server with `RUST_LOG=info cargo run`, the following output will be generated:

 ```bash
 Listening at localhost/8080